 Who are you?
 Where do you come from?

-These are fundamental questions which we as human beings ask.
+These are fundamental questions that we as human beings ask.

 But what about “deep history”?
 What does it matter who your great-great-great-great-grandparents were?